 Granuloma is a generic term that refers to a small nodule.
 It can be any type of nodule, from benign to malignant.
 Granulomas occur throughout the body.
 Two types of granuloma apply expressly to the skin:

-Pyogenic Granuloma.
-Pyogenic granuloma looks like small, reddish bumps on the skin that tend to bleed.
+Pyogenic Granuloma: Small, reddish bumps on the skin that tend to bleed.
 It is caused by an injury to the skin.
 It is most frequently found on the hands, arms and face.
 In some cases, the nodules will spontaneously disappear.
 More often, the lesions need to be removed by surgery.
 There may be some scarring as a result of these treatments.

 Head lice are small parasitic insects that thrive in human hair by feeding on tiny amounts of blood from the scalp.
 An estimated six to 12 million infestations occur in the U.S. annually.
 It is particularly common among pre-school and elementary school children.
 Head lice do not transmit any diseases, but they are very contagious and can be very itchy.
 They are characterized by the combination of small red bumps and tiny white specks (also known as eggs or nits) on the bottom of hair closest to the skin (less than a quarter-inch from the scalp).